 - offering mini-workshops within the context of a particular WI course

-If you are interested in consulting with a WF, or just want to learn more, contact Professor Jonathan Hall, the Writing Fellows Coordinator.
+If you are interested in consulting with a WAC Fellow, or just want to learn more, contact Professor Jonathan Hall, the WAC Coordinator.